slitvinov/gitlog/README.md

 <pre>
 0.667 0.334 0.00
 </pre>
-and the exact posteriors are
+and the exact posteriors were
 <pre>
 0.615 0.308 0.077
 </pre>